 I stood before the judge telling him, I believed with all my heart I could make $1,000 per month blogging in one year’s time, and everyone laughed at me.
 He told me if I continued, I would lose tens of thousands of dollars in the divorce and that I should get a job outside the home.
 I obeyed God rather than that man and 12 months later; I was earning $10,000 per month!

 You managed to live on $18K a year, how were you able to do that?

 I got absolutely everything I possibly could for free so that I could afford the things I wanted (a nice home with a garage and big backyard, etc.) I have no debt, so that helps a lot, and I’m obsessed with paying as little as I can for only quality items.
 I go into detail about my journey from starting out in a homeless shelter to making a fantastic living and how I’ve been able to do that in my Financial Freedom Bundle.

 Give us an example of how you first monetized your blog.

 The most important thing a blogger can do is to focus on ONE thing at a time.
 Yes, it’s slower, but the results are much better.

-Between making money through ads and getting tons of traffic, my income started doing very well and now I’m studying affiliates inside and out. :) That is what I’m currently working on.
+Between making money through ads, and getting tons of traffic, my income started doing very well.
+Then I worked on studying affiliates inside and out, till that did well.